michellekarik/michellekarik/README.md

 My name is Michelle and I'm a 3rd year student currently majoring in Computer Science at B.M.S College of Engineering, Bengaluru.

 - 🔭 I’m currently working on building a mini social app with an exclusive domain user base to make it more useful to my targeted user base.
-- 🌱 I’m currently learning flutter, mobile dev and python
+- 🌱 I’m currently learning mobile dev, python and Finance & Economics minor degree program.
 - 👯 I’m looking to collaborate on any security projects or fun hackathons!
 <!--
 **michellekarik/michellekarik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.